Hey, Sumit here 🤗

 See how they responded:

 In both the surveys, the highest vote went for “strong contextual backlinks”

-In this article, I’ll be showing you six most important vetting guidelines for expired domains — that work for my clients as well as me — which will give you a success rate as high as 90%+ 😄
+In this article, I’ll be showing you six most important vetting guidelines for aged domains — that work for my clients as well as me — which will give you a success rate as high as 90%+ 😄

 So let’s get started…